 The wetland and riparian ecosystems of the Delta once supported productive food webs and rich arrays of native plant and animal species that contributed to exceptional biological diversity (Myers et al. 2000).
 Historically, the Delta and Suisun Marsh supported more than 650,000 acres of natural communities including riparian, wetland, and oak savanna.
-More than 90 percent of those ecosystems have been lost through reclamation and land conversion to agriculture and urban land uses (Bay Institute 1998, Robinson et al. 2014).
+More than 90 percent of those ecosystems have been lost through reclamation and land conversion to agriculture and urban land uses (Bay Institute 1998, SFEI-ASC 2014).
 Reestablishment of some of these natural communities on the landscape-as the result of process-based restoration, improving ecosystem processes such as primary production and energy transfer-is a critical step in native species recovery.
-Natural community restoration will provide the physical space, connectivity, and habitat structure that species populations currently lack, as well as providing critical ecological functions such as aquatic primary production and vegetation community succession.
+Natural community restoration will provide the physical space, connectivity, and habitat structure that species populations currently lack, as well as providing critical ecological functions such as aquatic primary production and vegetation community succession (Frermier et al. 2008, Golet et al. 2013).
 Multiple, interacting components of functional landscape will foster resilient and enduring restoration and management outcomes that benefit both people and wildlife (Wiens et al. 2016).